Hybanos/SpaceStuff/readme.md

 # SpaceStuff

-SpaceStuff is a work-in-progress visualisation of various solar system objects.
+SpaceStuff is a work-in-progress visualization of various solar system objects.
 It is written in raw c++, openGL and GLSL.
 This project has a few goals: play around with the solar system dynamics, improve my c++ and learn a bit of grapical programming.

 Currently, the app includes:
  - Accurate major body position